Workplace Concerns and Disclosures

 Equal Opportunity Policy Statement: Baylor University is a private not-for-profit university affiliated with the Baptist General Convention of Texas.
 As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, marital status, pregnancy status, military service, genetic information, and disability.
 As a religious educational institution, Baylor is lawfully permitted to consider an applicant’s religion as a selection criterion.
 Baylor encourages women, minorities, veterans, and individuals with disabilities to apply.
 See the Federal EEO Posting here.

-BU-PP 028a Civil Rights Policy and Procedures for Employees
+028 - Baylor Civil Rights Policy and Procedures

 Equal Employment Opportunity Commission